danchoi/yahooQuote/README.md

 mysqlUnixSocket = "/tmp/mysql.sock"
 ```

+`yahooq-cache` can be put in the pipeline in two ways.

 In pipeline downstream, `yahooq-cache` acts like `tee` and caches any output
 from yahooq while copying the text stream through to STDOUT.
 Example: